noseglasses/Kaleidoscope-Papageno/README.md

 alias: LeftOutermostThumb = LeftThumb1
 alias: myActionAlias = shifted_A
 ```
-In the above example an alias name `LeftOutermostThumb` is assigned to an input `LeftThumb1` and another alias to an already defined action.
+In the above example an alias name `LeftOutermostThumb` is assigned to input `LeftThumb1` and another alias to an already defined action.

 ### Defining patterns

-Patterns can be defined by arranging tokens (notes, clusters, chords).
+Patterns are defined by ordering tokens (notes, clusters, chords).
+Thereby
+tokens are separated by Glockenpiel's `->` operator.

-#### Multi key sequences
+#### Key sequences

-A multi key sequence is defined as a set of keys that have to be hit in
+A key sequence is defined as a set of keys that have to be pressed in
 a precise order for the pattern to match.

-Let's assume we have defined two inputs `LeftThumb1` and `RightThumb1`.
-We want
+Let's assume we have defined two inputs (keys) `LeftThumb1` and `RightThumb1`.
-an action to be called if they are hit one after the other.
 ```
 |RightThumb1| -> |LeftThumb1| : Key_Delete
 ```